sreedevi-langoju/12weekawsworkshopchallenge/week1/Labs/HighlyAvailable_And_Scalable_WebApplication.md

 * Subsequent items such as Backup, Entry, Backtrack, Monitoring, and Log exports all accept the default values, and press Create database to create a database.

 * A new RDS instance is now creating.
 This may take more than 5 minutes.
 You can use an RDS instance when the DB instance's status changed to Available.

   <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge/assets/135724041/a6c8ca35-484e-4e12-a9c8-0e0dd589555f">

+#### Connect RDS with Web App server:

+The Web Server instance that you created in the previous computer lab contains code that generates a simple address book to RDS.
+The Endpoint URL of the RDS must be verified first in order to use the RDS on the EC2 Web Server.

+##### Storing RDS Credentials in AWS Secrets Manager:

+The web server we built includes sample code for our address book.
+In this lab, you specify which database to use in the sample code and how to connect it.
+We will store that information in AWS Secrets Manager.

+In this chapter, we will create a secret containing data connection information.
+Later, we will give the web server the appropriate permission to retrieve the secret.

+* In the console window, open AWS Secrets Manager (https://console.aws.amazon.com/secretsmanager/ ) and click the Store a new secret button.

+* Under Secret Type, choose Credentials for Amazon RDS database.
+Write down the user name and password you entered when creating the database.
+And under Database select the database you just created.
+Then click the Next button.

+*
+        KEY	            VALUE
+    User name	        awsuser
+    Password	        awspassword